 3 GREAT ROUTES

 This 11 mile route is perfect for all the family.
-From the Old Fire Station, the route heads to Penshurst along the National Cycle Route 12.
+From Tombridge School, the route heads to Penshurst along the National Cycle Route 12.
 A fully stocked feed station provides a rest in Penshurst before returning.
-Riders can chose to return the same way or follow the road back through Leigh and Hildenborough, before joining the cycle path back to TOFS.
+Riders can chose to return the same way or follow the road back through Leigh and Hildenborough, before joining the cycle path back to Tonbridge.

 The offroad section of the route is best for hybrid, mountain bikes or cyclocross, though the route can be cycled carefully on a road bike.